 - Payment: If you have a direct debit facility loaded to your IPONZ user account you can choose the Direct Debit option for payment.
-Otherwise click Credit Card and fill in the credit card form.
+Otherwise select Credit Card or Internet Banking and complete the payment process.
 Once your application has been submitted you will receive a notification to the e-mail address that was listed in the contact details.
 A confirmation and summary of the submission of the design application will then appear in the discussion section of your IPONZ inbox.

 What happens next?